kayleedirecto/Monte-Carlo-2D-Ising-Simulation/README.md

 ## The Results

+The main simulation can be found in SQIsing.cpp.

 As an example, let's take $T_c = 2.269 k_B/J$.
 We can create a histogram of the observed magnetization (sum of every spin on the lattice) at temperatures 2.26 $k_B/J$ and 2.45 $k_B/J$, as shown below.

 <img width="400" alt="Screenshot 2025-05-29 at 4 30 57 PM" src="https://github.com/user-attachments/assets/8942ce4b-102e-4041-b819-2df4669ea921" />